feathersjs/docs/authorization/bundled-hooks.md

 ## verifyToken

 The `verifyToken` hook will attempt to verify a token.
 If the token is missing or is invalid it returns an error.
 If the token is valid it adds the decrypted payload to `hook.params.payload` which contains the user id.
-It is intended to be used as _before_ hook on any of the service methods.
+It is intended to be used as a **before** hook on **any** of the service methods.

 ```js
 const hooks = require('feathers-authentication').hooks;